-this way, I shift the bias in favor of finding a non-zero coefficient on asset prices in the reaction function.
+In other words, I assume that the central bank can respond to current asset price movements: this way, I shift the bias in favor of finding a non-zero coefficient on asset prices in the reaction function.

 I compute two efficient frontiers.
 In the first one, I fix $r_q = 0$; in the second, I allow R_t to respond to q_t .
 This way, I investigate the extent to which responding to asset prices can yield lower output and inflation volatility.
 Altogether, responding to asset prices does not yield significant gains in terms of output and inflation stabilization.
-As shown by Figure 6, the frontier obtained by responding to asset prices shifts inward only marginally: keeping inflation standard deviation constant, the decrease in the standard deviation of output is a rather small number, about 0.7 percent of its baseline value.
+As shown by Figure 6, the frontier obtained by responding to asset prices shifts inwards only marginally: keeping inflation standard deviation constant, the decrease in the standard deviation of output is a rather small number, about 0.7 percent of its baseline value.
 The optimal r_q is positive and slightly increasing in the weight given to output stabilization in the loss function, ranging between 0.1 and 0.15.
 However, such a weight is small compared to the optimal responses to output and inflation.30

-The unimportance of responding to asset prices is reminiscent of the findings of Bernanke and Gertler (2001) and Simon Gilchrist and John Leahy (2002).
-They look at whether central banks should respond to stock prices in a version of the Bernanke et al. (1999) model which allows for fundamental and nonfundamental asset price changes.
+The unimportance of responding to asset prices is reminiscent of the findings of Bernanke and Gertler (2001) and Gilchrist and John Leahy (2002).
+They look at whether central banks should respond to stock prices in a version of the Bernanke, Gertler and Gilchrist (1999) model which allows for fundamental and non-fundamental asset price changes.
 They find no case for responding to stock prices, although they do not calculate a complete efficient frontier for different policy rule specifications.
 In their setup, the signal-to-noise ratio of asset prices is too low for asset prices to be informative for the central bank.
 Here, asset prices matter in that they transmit and amplify a range of disturbances to the real sector.
 Despite this, if the central bank wants to minimize output and inflation fluctuations, little is gained by responding to asset prices, even if their current movements are in the policymaker information set.